yaleman/satosa-saml-proxy/README.md

 The caveats with the container and/or trying to go without it:
 - While recent releases of SATOSA support PKCE, they depend on the Python library `idpyoidc` for this.
 Unfortunately it has an issue that prevents using ES256 for signing with released versions.
 The container thus uses [a branch from git](https://github.com/IdentityPython/idpy-oidc/tree/issuer_metadata) that contains the fix for this.
 Once a full release is made with said fix that will be used specifically.
 Once SATOSA requires a high enough release of `idpyoidc` that contains a fix, we can stop with this nonsense altogether.
 - The containers are now version tagged as per SATOSA upstream versions.
 However, due to the above nonsense those tags will be updated later when better build provenance is available.

+### Container config options
+The container contains minimal config options via environment variables for ease of use.
+- `LOG_LEVEL`: defaults to `info`.
+You may want to raise this to `debug` for troubleshooting, but be aware logs will then leak tokens.
+Affects gunicorn and all SATOSA modules (if using the env based default config).
+- `LISTEN_ADDR`: defaults to `0.0.0.0:80`.
+You may need to alter this depending on your container orchestration and proxying needs.
+- Any other gunicorn flags can be passed as arguments.

 ## Step by step guides for usage